dipendrabharati/youtube-video-classifer/Errors.md

 - `Resolution` - Issue can be resolved temporarily with adding remove listener to the update tab if conditional but extension won't check category for another video.
   - Resolved using an if conditional.

+# Error 3
+- When the user backs up, the user shouldn't able to play the video.
+- `Resolution` - Issue is resolved after inserting prev_url var inside the updateTab function.